GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Introduction

 \paragraph{Accuracy results.} Empirically, \methodname{} sets a new state of the art for scalar quantization at low bit-widths.
-For standard benchmark experiments on Llama-3.1-8B-Instruct and Llama-3.1-70B-Instruct, at $2$ bits per parameter, \methodname{} improves average zero-shot accuracy by a remarkable $4.76$ and $4.14$ points, respectively over the best scalar baseline (EfficientQAT), and trails QTIP, the strongest and most complex prior method, by only $1.33$ and $1.68$ points, respectively.
-At $3$ bits, the picture is similar: \methodname{} matches or surpasses all scalar baselines, and is essentially on par with QTIP on the 70B model.
+For standard benchmark experiments on Llama-3.1-8B-Instruct and Llama-3.1-70B-Instruct, at 2 bits per parameter, \methodname{} improves average zero-shot accuracy by a remarkable 4.76 and 4.14 points, respectively over the best scalar baseline (EfficientQAT), and trails QTIP, the strongest and most complex prior method, by only 1.33 and 1.68 points, respectively.
+At 3 bits, the picture is similar: \methodname{} matches or surpasses all scalar baselines, and is essentially on par with QTIP on the 70B model.
 Notably, these results are obtained with \emph{symmetric} group-wise quantization, without any zero-point parameters, in contrast to most baselines, which is direct evidence that the gains come from better optimization of the discrete assignments rather than from a more flexible quantizer.
-On the same models, ternary ($1.58$-bit) \methodname{} already exceeds all scalar baselines even if they are run at higher $2$-bit precision.
-Furthermore, because \methodname{} produces standard scalar layers, it naturally supports non-uniform bit allocation across layers; on Llama-3.1-70B-Instruct, mixed $2$/$3$-bit configurations at $2.37$ and $2.62$ average bits per parameter retain most of the $3$-bit accuracy while substantially reducing model size.
-We provide speedup results by leveraging the recent Humming kernels~\citep{humming2025}.
+On the same models, ternary (1.58-bit) \methodname{} already exceeds all scalar baselines even if they are run at higher 2-bit precision.
+Furthermore, because \methodname{} produces standard scalar layers, it naturally supports non-uniform bit allocation across layers.
+Using RCO~\citep{helcig2026rco} to search per-layer bit assignments on Llama-3.1-8B-Instruct and Llama-3.1-70B-Instruct, mixed 2/3-bit configurations at 2.37 and 2.62 average bits per parameter retain most of the 3-bit accuracy while substantially reducing model size.
+We provide speedup results via Humming kernels~\citep{humming2025}.

+We further evaluate \methodname{} in the popular GGUF K-Quant setting.
+Starting from Unsloth GGUF checkpoints for Qwen3-8B, \methodname{} improves both Q3\_K\_M and Q2\_K models while preserving the same output format.
+The gains are especially large in the aggressive Q2\_K setting, where the average score across AIME25, GPQA Diamond, and MMLU-Pro improves from 50.03 to 56.28.